search-icon

 Zone picking is a method of order picking that involves dividing a warehouse into a series of different zones with each warehouse employee trained to pick within an assigned zone.
 An order may be moved down a conveying system from zone to zone to have items added.
 The goal is to create greater speed in the picking process.
 It also allows specialisation based on skill level.
 For example, fork truck operators can be assigned to a zone that exclusively houses large items that must be picked with a lift.

-NOTE: This feature is only relevant to the users of the DEAR Warehouse Management System (WMS) app.
+NOTE: This feature is only relevant to users with Cin7 Core Warehouse Management System (WMS) app, with Advanced features.

 Add pick zones to a location